nickwilkerson/tic-tac-toe-client/README.md

 # Tic-Tac-Toe

-This application allows a user to to enjoy a fun, interactive game with a personalized experience; it allows a user to sign up, sign in, and then compete in a friendly match of tic-tac-toe.
+This application allows a user to enjoy a fun, interactive game with a personalized experience; it allows a user to sign up, sign in, and then compete in a friendly match of tic-tac-toe.
 I was inspired to do this project in order to provide aspiring users an unforgettable gaming experience.

 ### User Stories & Planning
 ![user stories](https://i.imgur.com/C9ZcT7s.jpg)